Home Blog How to Visualize Your Tattoo Before Getting It: 5 Methods Compared

-Here's a sobering statistic: roughly 1 in 4 people with tattoos experience some form of tattoo regret.
+Roughly 1 in 4 people with tattoos experience some form of regret.
 The most common reasons?
-Poor placement, wrong size, or simply not matching what they envisioned.
+Poor placement, wrong size, or the result just not matching what they had in their head.

-The good news?
-You don't have to guess.
-Modern tools and techniques let you preview tattoo designs on your body before making a permanent decision.
-This guide compares five popular methods so you can find the approach that works best for you.
+But you don't have to guess anymore.
+There are several ways to preview tattoo designs on your body before making a permanent decision.
+This guide compares five of them so you can figure out which approach works for you.

 Quick Comparison